sp4ce-cowboy/tp/docs/UserGuide.md

 UniCa$h is a **is a desktop application used for university students who want to be more financially conscious, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface ( GUI).
-If you can type fast, UniCa$h can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, UniCa$h can get your finance management tasks done faster than traditional GUI apps.

 * Table of Contents
   {:toc}